 Drs.
 Frank Rosenbaum and Erica Person are pleased to offer laser technology as an approach to treating floaters in your field of vision.
 Using laser light directed into the eyes, these areas of clumping vitreous fluid can be broken down to essentially “vaporize” them and treat them completely.

 Laser vitreolysis is completely safe and is incredibly effective at addressing large and bothersome floaters.
 Using a special lens placed on your eye, the doctor focuses a YAG laser onto the front surface of the eye floater.
 The laser emits a short 3 nanosecond (0.000000003 seconds) burst of energy onto the floater.
 The laser doesn’t just break the floater into smaller pieces; the focused high power density of the laser energy converts the collagen and hyaluronic molecules of the floater to a gas, which is then re-absorbed into the eye.
 This procedure has a low complication rate and offers a high degree of patient satisfaction.

 WHO IS A CANDIDATE FOR LASER VITREOLYSIS?

-To determine candidacy for this and other treatments available, we invite you to schedule a consultation appointment with Dr. Rosenbaum or Dr. Person to get a proper diagnosis.
+To determine candidacy for this and other treatments available, we invite you to schedule a consultation appointment with Our Doctors or Dr. Person to get a proper diagnosis.
 Once you understand your diagnosis and express interest in reducing the visibility of your floaters, you can then undergo a full examination to decide if this treatment is a good fit.

 Most patients find that they adjust to the presence of floaters in their vision over time and that it does not impact their vision much at all.
 For others, the spots and flecks may be bothersome enough to consider laser treatment to reduce their severity and provide an effective solution.